 Estar en mi cuerpo: la relación del trauma, la disociación y el cerebro

-This 100-page paperback is a print version of an online course created by Toni Rahman to help childhood trauma survivors learn ways of identifying and eliminating the defenses they developed as children to cope with the shock and stress of not having their emotional needs adequately met.
+This 200-page paperback is a print version of an online course created by Toni Rahman to help childhood trauma survivors learn ways of identifying and eliminating the defenses they developed as children to cope with the shock and stress of not having their emotional needs adequately met.

-- Are so harsh and unrelenting with yourself that you cannot relax and enjoy what you have.
+- Are sometimes so harsh and unrelenting with yourself that you cannot relax and enjoy what you have.